AppFair/appfair.github.io/index.md

 ### Pull Request

   1. Do you have a pull request open to the base fair-ground for your fork's changes?
-  1. Is the title of your pull request: `App-Org`?
+  1. Is the title of your pull request: `App-Name`?
   1. Does the version tag of your PR match the version in `Info.plist`?
   1. Is your pull request commit signed and marked as "verified" by GitHub?
   1. Is the e-mail address associated with the commit valid (e.g., an `.edu` address)?